Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 - 11:30 AM- 1 PM: minibus from Fierza Ferry terminal to Valbona accommodation

 It is also possible to drive from Shkoder to Valbona directly for around 5 hours, but it is definitely a more exhausting way.
-Also, I am not sure if 4×4 is required for this drive.
+Also, I am not sure if a 4×4 is required for this drive.
 And most importantly, you would be missing out on the highlight of this section- the Komani Lake Ferry ride.

 Komani Lake Ferry is an attraction and a real treat on its own.
 It is considered to be one of the most beautiful boat trips in the world, but still is relatively unknown!
-A 2.5 to 3 hours long ferry ride will take you through so-called Albanian “Fjords”.
+A 2.5 to 3 hours long ferry ride will take you through the so-called Albanian “Fjords”.
 Indeed, you will be surrounded by high cliffs while gliding through narrow gorges in the turquoise waters of the beautiful Komani Lake.
 The scenery reminded me of Thailand, and it felt like we were not in Europe anymore.